leetoufong/random-chuck-norris-joke-generator/README.md

 ## Honorable Mentions

-This couldn't be done out the all time famous [chucknorris.io](https://api.chucknorris.io/)
+This couldn't be done without the all time famous [chucknorris.io](https://api.chucknorris.io/)